 As an interdisciplinary research group we have members in various Schools of Engineering, Chemistry and Physics across a few Universities (UTS, Sydney and UNSW and elsewhere).
 Therefore research projects run the full gamut from fundamental materials science to engineering devices and components.
+Cross-disciplinary activity is essential and one of the new skilled criteria employers seek, especially from post-graduate students.
 Student from all these departments are welcomed either as direct students at iPL or as indirect students in affiliated projects in each department.
 Students have ranged from undergraduate to postgraduate.

 Prof. Canning is Conjoint Professor at UNSW and has co-supervised students with Prof. Gang-Ding Peng from UNSW so other arrangements are possible.
 He is also an Honorary Professor at the University of Sydney.